• Skip to primary navigation

 clavacorona pyyxidata coral mushroom

 True crown tipped coral mushroom.
-Growing directly from wood, and with a pure white color.
+Growing directly from wood with a white color.

 a ramaria mushroom